NWTC/InflowWind/Source/README_TODO.txt

 -- placeholder for the userwind.f90 submodule.
 Put directions within that module and an error message in the module with information on how to impliment it.
--- for HHWind (UniformWind), give a warning if the global winddirection and wind direction in the file are different (init routine someplace, using first timestep, differrent warning if non-zero global wind direction and direction changes from zero within file.
+-- for HHWind (UniformWind), give a warning if the global winddirection and wind direction in the file are different (init routine someplace, using first timestep, different warning if non-zero global wind direction and direction changes from zero within file.
    Continue with sim anyhow)
+-- setup the FFT.
+May need to create some additional types for storing the data.